-- Proof of extra health insurance (if you have one)
+- Proof of extra health insurance (for non-emergency events), optional but strongly encouraged

-- Your invoice to prove pre-payment of accommodation and food
+- Your paid invoice to prove pre-payment of accommodation and food

 - A valid passport

-- A personal bank statement in English, showing that you have enough funds to support yourself for the duration of your Pathway programme
+- A personal bank statement in English with the currency clearly stated, showing that you have enough funds to support yourself for the duration of your Pathway programme